 Miriam holds a Master's degree in International Policy Studies from the Middlebury Institute of International Studies in Monterey, California; and Bachelor's degree in History from the University of California, San Diego.
 She has completed certificates in ‘Conflict Transformation and Dialogue Facilitation’ with the Institute for Conflict Transformation in Bern, Switzerland; in ‘Leadership Development’ with the Centre for Creative Leadership in the United States.
 She is also certified in the ‘Fundamental Interpersonal Relations Orientation-Behaviour (FIRO-B)’ instrument that explores interpersonal needs and related behaviours and serves as a catalyst for positive behavioural change in individuals, teams and organisations.

-Miriam is currently studying English Literature part-time at the University of Geneva.
-She is Swiss, Somali and American, a proud mother of two boys, and speaks English, French and Spanish.
+Miriam is Somali-American and Swiss, a proud mother of two boys, and speaks English, French and Spanish